 (4) The licensee or any employer (other than the licensee) of a member of the workforce is not required to make available to a safety and health committee any information in respect of which the licensee or employer is entitled to claim, and does claim, legal professional privilege.

+[Clause 41 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 5 — Emergency procedures

+Heading inserted by No. 13 of 2005 s.
+32.]

 42. Action by safety and health representatives

 (1) If a safety and health representative for a designated work group has reasonable cause to believe that there is an imminent and serious danger to the safety or health of any person engaged in the pipeline operation or any other protected person unless a group member or group members cease to perform particular work, the representative must —